Amahl and the Night Visitor on DVD

 Menotti now had his cast.
 Maddingly, however, the cast still did not have the complete score.
 They spent the month of December rehearsing in a makeshift studio, with Menotti going over the stage directions and Browning the camera angles.
 Kuhlmann recalled that the cast continued to hope that the opera would be complete by Christmas Eve, the date set by NBC for the broadcast.
 Menotti’s companion, the noted composer Samuel Barber, was even brought in to help complete the orchestration.
 One apocryphal story had Menotti sequestered in a room by NBC executives, not to be let out until he finished the score.
 Finish it he did, though, just days before the broadcast.

-The upcoming event had started to create a buzz.
-The legendary conductor Toscanini had attended many of the rehearsals (moved to tears, according to several accounts) and there were stories in The New York Times, Time and other publications.
-Hallmark was presenting the broadcast as the inaugural presentation of what would come to be known as the Hallmark Hall of Fame, making it the first televised opera ever to be sponsored.
-NBC had lined up 35 affiliates coast to coast, the largest ever network hookup for an opera broadcast.
+The upcoming event was already creating a buzz.
+Back in October, Opera News had described the nation as having “Menotti Mania,” with over 350 performances of various Menotti operas being staged throughout the country.
+The legendary conductor Toscanini had attended many of the rehearsals for Amahl (moved to tears, according to several accounts) and there were pre-broadcast stories in The New York Times, Time and other publications.
+Hallmark had signed on to sponsor the broadcast as the inaugural presentation of what would come to be known as the Hallmark Hall of Fame, making it the first televised opera ever to be sponsored.
+NBC had lined up 35 affiliates throughout the East, South and Midwest, the largest ever network hookup for an opera broadcast.
+(Their ambitious original plan, which fell through, had envisioned a coast-to-coast lineup of stations.)
+It was safe to say, therefore, that Amahl carried with it high expectations.

 And so at 9:30 on December 24, 1951, in Studio 8-H of Radio City Music Hall, the first opera ever written expressly for television went live on the air.